 Even when Congress passes a law clearly requiring credit repair organizations to inform you of your “right to sue” for violations of the law, the U.S. Supreme court held 8-1 that Congress did not rule out arbitration for settling CROA (Credit Repair Organizations Act) violations despite the Act’s provision, that said, the company must tell customers they had a right to sue.
 Guess Congress was just kidding.

 It is hard to believe that when Congress says, “right to sue,” the Court would say that means, “right to arbitrate,” not “right to sue.”
-Justice Antonin Scalia wrote for the majority, concluding even though the Act says “right to sue” the law “is silent” on where you could sue, (don’t you sue in court?), so since the Federal Arbitration Act (FAA) requires the enforcement of arbitration agreements, you must go to binding arbitration.
+Justice Antonin Scalia wrote for the majority, concluding even though the Act says “right to sue,” the law “is silent” on where you could sue (don’t you sue in court?).
+Since the Federal Arbitration Act (FAA) requires the enforcement of arbitration agreements, you must go to binding arbitration.
 So there!